How to DIY an Overhead Garage Storage System

 Check the fit of the totes and make sure the rims have maximum bearing on the lower flanges.
 Make any necessary adjustments.

-Drill 3/16-in. pilot holes in the top flanges.
-Then drive pairs of 3-1/2-in. lag screws into each joist, removing the temporary screws as you go.
+As good as this garage storage idea is, it needs to be properly anchored to be effective.
+Drill 3/16-inch pilot holes in the top flanges.
+Then drive pairs of 3-1/2-inch lag screws into each joist, removing the temporary screws as you go.
 Use a minimum of four lag screws per carriage.

 Mark the centers of the carriages and screw a 1×2 stop along the marks.
 The stop will keep the totes from sliding too far into the overhead garage storage system.

 The special reinforced totes we used (available from internet suppliers like usplastic.com, simplastics.com and others) are a bit stronger than those you’ll find at home centers or department stores.
-The reinforced rims on these containers will support weights of 35 lbs. or more, which is perfect for lightweight overhead garage storage.
+The reinforced rims on these containers will support weights of 35 lbs. or more, which is perfect for this garage storage project.

 And the totes will be easy enough to lift into place while you’re standing on a ladder.
-To be on the safe side, the total weight of all the totes shouldn’t exceed 210 lbs., so find a different place to store books and heavy hardware.
+To be on the safe side, the total weight of all the totes shouldn’t exceed 210 lbs., so heavy items should be stored in bins on the garage storage wall rather than on the ceiling.
 Custom plastic lids are also available for dust-free storage.

 If you use other types of containers, measure the rims carefully and adjust the bottom flange width to assure full support.
-And no matter what joist spacing you find (24 in. or 16 in.), be sure to fasten the carriages with at least four lag screws.
+And no matter what joist spacing you find (24- or 16-inch), be sure to fasten the carriages with at least four lag screws.

 Before you order your totes, measure the height above your garage door and find totes that’ll work.
-Our 13-in.-deep totes required 18 in. of clearance, including the carriages.
-For lower clearances, you can buy totes that are 8 and 10 in. deep but with the same top size.
+Our 13-inch-deep totes required 18 inches of clearance, including the carriages.
+For lower clearances, you can buy totes that are 8 and 10 inches deep but with the same top size.